seanhig/flink-stack/examples/k8s/README.md

 kubectl apply -f flink-jobs.yaml
 ```

-The browser console should show the two jobs running.
+The browser console should now show our two jobs running.

+> __Note:__ that the jobs are submitted as K8s CRDs and are listed and managed via `kubectl`.
+There is no way to cancel or remove the jobs from within the `Flink Dashboard UI`, it can only be used to view and monitor the jobs.

-#### Using a custom built flink-kubernetes-operator image
+### Using a custom built flink-kubernetes-operator image
 In the odd use case where you need to replace the `flink-operator` image, this is also doable - but the documentation has a few errors and isn't entirely clear on the purpose.
 Experimentation revealed it had no affect on the profile of the launched instances and for this we needed a job image as above.

 > Note current docs have the 2nd command quite wrong, below is the working version: